-Walking Fish is a community supported fishery (CSF) that links fishermen on the coast of North Carolina to consumers in the Triangle.
+Walking Fish is an award winning community supported fishery (CSF) that links fishermen on the coast of North Carolina to consumers in the Triangle.

 A community supported fishery (CSF) is based on the community supported agriculture (CSA) model.
 A CSF involves pre-payment by consumers for a 'share’ of fresh, locally harvested seafood (i.e., a set amount of seafood generally picked up by the consumer on a weekly or bi-weekly basis).
 Just as CSAs can encourage sustainable and profitable farming practices, CSFs have the potential to do the same for fishing.